Timmy-124/Data-Analysis-Portfolio/README.md

  ## Employee Attrition Analysis
    ### Case Study: Employee Attrition Analysis for "Sweet Life" Healthcare Company
    ### Overview
-   “Sweet Life”, a fictional healthcare company, has noticed high employee turnover which has become a significant concern for the company.
-The cost of recruiting, training, and integrating new employees is substantial.
-Furthermore, high turnover disrupts team dynamics and knowledge continuity, leading to potential delays in project delivery and a decline in service quality.
-The Human Resources (HR) department prompted the need for a comprehensive analysis to identify the root causes and develop strategies to reduce turnover.
+  “Sweet Life,” a fictional healthcare company, has experienced high employee turnover over the past 12 months, which has become a significant concern.
+The cost of recruiting, training, and integrating new employees during this period has been substantial.
+Additionally, the frequent departures have disrupted team dynamics and knowledge continuity, resulting in delays in project delivery and a noticeable decline in service quality.
+The Human Resources (HR) department has requested a comprehensive analysis to identify the root causes of employee turnover and propose actionable strategies to reduce it.
 ### Objectives
    The primary objectives of this analysis are;
    1. Identifying key drivers of attrition